 It is important that you are comfortable during your stay.
-Pack any clothes, devices, chargers, books, etc which will make you feel at home.
-We would recommend that you do not bring any valuables with you.
+Only pack clothes, devices, chargers, books, etc. that you are likely to use during your stay.
+We would recommend that you do not bring any valuables with vou.

 Meals and snacks are provided, with a daily menu to choose from.
 There is a restaurant on the ground floor, where we operate a cashless system (card/e-payment only).